 Senior Clinical Lecturer at the University of Aberdeen, where Neil leads a multidisciplinary programme of patient centred vasculitis research, and Consultant Rheumatologist at NHS Grampian, where Neil runs an almost unique vasculitis clinic in partnership with renal colleagues.

-Dr David Kluth
+Prof David Kluth

 Honoury Lecturer at Edinburgh University and Consultant Nephrologist.
 Leads the Edinburgh Vasculitis Clinic in Edinburgh and vasculitis research studies.